ItsMias/ItsMias/README.md

 ## ItsMias

-I use my keyboard to sometimes make something cool :3 You can learn more about me over @ https://itsmias.github.io/card/
+I use my keyboard to sometimes make something cool :3 <br>
+You can learn more about me over @ https://itsmias.github.io/card/ <br>

 ![](https://komarev.com/ghpvc/?ItsMias&color=F5A9B8)